olivertagod-pd/olivertagod-ipt2-tdl/README.md

 ![Responsiveness - 1](https://user-images.githubusercontent.com/132123440/235561253-80e9576b-d0c3-4d38-97b3-d0b6fc564763.PNG)
 ![Responsiveness - 2](https://user-images.githubusercontent.com/132123440/235561255-dc4a6f79-cabb-4693-b3ab-426c57ec14e3.PNG)

-## # React To-Do List

-This is a simple To-Do list web application built using React.
-It allows users to add tasks, edit existing tasks, delete tasks, mark tasks as completed, and search through their list of tasks.
-The number of completed and incomplete tasks is also displayed.

 ## Code Explanation

 The `App` component is the main component of the application.
 It uses the `useState` hook to maintain the state of the application.